 Why do you show up as you do?
 Why do you engage others to give, volunteer, and lead to make something in your community better?
-What were the watershed experiences that forged your values?
+What were the watershed experiences which made that essential to your character?
 For me, it was bullying.
-I was always the tallest in my class at Highland Oaks Elementary, hence the most physically … read more of The Lessons of Burnout.
+I was always the tallest in my class at Highland Oaks Elementary, hence … read more of The Lessons of Burnout.

 Donor records are your organization’s relationship institutional memory.
 When it comes to data systems, I run across two kinds of situations a lot.
 One is the established community institution with the expensive Customer Relationship Management (CRM) tool — like Raiser’s Edge — that has never bothered to maintain its donor records, let alone taken advantage … read more of The Pitfalls of Choosing Your Organization’s CRM.